 While you toss your hat in the air and consider some of these Minnesota themes, I'll take a moment to collect some thoughts that are tied to the short slate of Monday games:

-Los Angeles Angels, and I don't own Mike Trout on a single team.
+• Let's establish a few things up front: I have no stake in the Los Angeles Angels, and I don't own Mike Trout on a single team.
 I have nothing to gain from Trout's ballistic run.
 But I'm starting to wonder if this 20-year-old dynamo might be able to jump into the AL MVP race.

 I know, Josh Hamilton's having a video-game season, I'm with you.
 There's a long way to go.
 But consider what Trout has done through 40 games (.354/.412/.565, 35 runs, six homers, 26 RBIs, 15 steals in 18 attempts), or how he's turned the Angels season around.
 The Sons of Scioscia are 24-15 when Trout starts, 9-14 when he doesn't.
 You can't find any split that makes him look bad: he's going off against lefties and righties, home and away.